Foreign investors fear Japan banks may hijack Olympus board

 The CEO's role is usually held by either the president or the chairman of Olympus.
 If Sasa becomes president, this would mean Kimoto being nominated as chairman-CEO.

-"If we have to send someone, it can't be helped," the SMBC executive said, speaking on condition of anonymity because he was not authorized to speak publicly on the matter.
+"If we have to send someone, it can't be helped," the SMBC executive said, speaking on condition of anonymity because he was not authorised to speak publicly on the matter.

 He also poured cold water on a separate report by business magazine Facta that former SMBC deputy president, Mitsuaki Yahagi, now on the board of Sony Corp, could be CEO.